Cybex Balios S Review

 The Balios has single-action brakes that work with a rocker pedal.
 They are somewhat stiff in our tests, and the stroller tried to make a break for it when we pressed the pedal by rolling forward, so you need to keep a hold of the stroller handle.
 To release, you can lift from the bottom or press the top of the rocker pedal, which makes it sandal foot-friendly.

-The storage bin in on the larger side and has good access, which is all good.
+The storage bin is on the larger side and has good access, which is all good.
 The manufacturer's maximum weight allowance is 11 lbs.
-This limit is lower than the competition have weight limits as high as 30 lbs with the average being closer to 10 lbs.
+This limit is lower than some of the competition, like the UPPAbaby Cruz v2 and UPPAbaby Vista v2, whose weight limits are as high as 30 lbs.
+But, this stroller's storage max is essentially average among the contenders.

 The canopy is a good size and can open significantly wider if you need it for almost-to-the-knee coverage of the seat itself.
 It has a small peek-a-boo window with a flip-open cover and mesh underneath for added ventilation on hot days.